vis-au/progressive-steering/frontend/README.md

 # Progressive Steering - Frontend
-This directory contains the files of the frontend for the progressive steering application.
+This directory contains the files of the frontend module for ProSteer.

 ```
 frontend